icdh99/cfdna/README.md

 - Other default packages used in this package: collections, random

 ### Installing
 Create a new conda environment and install all the required python packages as listed above.
-The package is tested with python 3.6.
+The package is tested with Python 3.6.

 ## Usage
 The script can work with both .bam and .fa files.
 There are two main functionalities: (1) generation of a simulated cfdna .fa file by random choice from A, T, G, or C, or by randomly sampling fragments from a genome, and (2) cfdna end motif analysis.
 The two functionalities are selected using subcommands `generate-fasta` and `motif-analysis`.
 Below we demonstrate how to use the subcommands, what options and arguments to supply, and what output will be generated.